Azure-Samples/cargotracker-wls-aks/README.md

 ![Cargo Tracker Failures in Application Insights](media/app-insights-failures.png)

-Click on an exception to see the end-to-end transaction and stacktrace in context:
+Click on an exception to see the end-to-end transaction and stack trace in context:

 ![Cargo Tracker stacktrace in Application Insights](media/app-insights-failure-details.png)